MSc Business Analytics and Technology Management

-GMAT waivers may be granted to candidates with an excellent CGPA (3.5+/4.3).
-In most cases, applicants will need to provide GMAT or GRE.
+- may be granted to international candidates with an excellent CGPA (3.5+/4.3)

 We recommend taking the time to deliberate over the choice between different programs that may generate an equal level of interest in order to arrive at one preferred program that will most meet your career objectives.